 the following folders will be created in each subsite and sub-subsite:

-cachecustomcf (not in V6, but may be left over from pre-V6)
+cachecustomcf (not in V6 or later, but may be left over from pre-V6)

-pageindex (not in V6, but may be left over from pre-V6)
+pageindex (not in V6 or later, but may be left over from pre-V6)

 files with the following names, with one ending or another, will be created in each subsite and sub-subsite:

-force-login (not in V6, but may be left over from pre-V6)
+force-login (not in V6 or later, but may be left over from pre-V6)

-restricted (not in V6, but may be left over from pre-V6)
+restricted (not in V6 or later, but may be left over from pre-V6)

 Do not attempt to create pages using any of the above listed file names, except index, nor to create sub-subsites using any of the above listed folder names!